Taliban: 10 killed in bombing of Afghan religious school

-ISLAMABAD, Pakistan (AP) — A Taliban official says at least 10 students were killed Wednesday when a bomb blast hit a religious school in northern Afghanistan.
+ISLAMABAD, Pakistan (AP) — A bomb blast hit a religious school in northern Afghanistan on Wednesday, killing at least 10 students, a Taliban official said.

+The explosion went off at around the time of afternoon prayers at the Al Jihad Madrassa in Aybak, capital of Samangan province, a resident of the city who heard the explosion told The Associated Press.
+Most of the students at the school are young boys, said the resident, speaking on condition of anonymity for his own safety.

-Interior Ministry spokesman Abdul Nafi Takor says several others were wounded in the blast at the madrassa in Aybak, capital of the northern Samangan province.
+Interior Ministry spokesman Abdul Nafi Takor said a number of students were wounded in the attack.
+Samangan province has a majority population of ethnic Uzbeks.

 There was no immediate claim of responsibility.
 But the Afghan affiliate of the Islamic State group has been waging a campaign of violence that escalated since the Taliban took power in August 2021.